A universal speed limit for spreading of coherence

-We study condensate formation in an isolated homogeneous three-dimensional Bose gas~\cite{Gaunt:2013, Navon:2021} that we prepare in various far-from-equilibrium initial states.
-The gas is initially incoherent, but has very low energy, and condenses as it relaxes towards equilibrium under the influence of inter-atomic interactions, characterised by the $s$-wave scattering length $a$.
-As illustrated in Fig.~\ref{fig:1}\textbf{a}, in a homogeneous system the (global) condensate grows through coarsening, the local spreading of coherence.
-This coarsening corresponds to narrowing of the momentum distribution $n_k (k)$ (where $k$ is the wavenumber) and is quantified by the growth of the coherence length $\ell$.
+We study condensate formation in an isolated homogeneous Bose gas~\cite{Eigen:2016}, trapped in a cylindrical optical box~\cite{Gaunt:2013, Navon:2021} such as sketched in Fig.~\ref{fig:1}\textbf{a} (Methods).
+The gas is prepared far from equilibrium and is initially incoherent, but has very low energy and condenses as it relaxes towards equilibrium under the influence of inter-atomic interactions, characterised by the $s$-wave scattering length $a$.
+As illustrated in Fig.~\ref{fig:1}\textbf{a}, in a homogeneous system the (global) condensate grows through coarsening~\cite{Bray:2002}, the local spreading of coherence.
+This coarsening is quantified by the growth of the coherence length $\ell$, { over which the first-order correlation function $g_1(r)$ decays, and corresponds to narrowing of the momentum distribution $n_k (k)$ (where $k$ is the wavenumber), which is related to $g_1(r)$ by the Fourier transform.}

-Starting from a generic far-from-equilibrium state, the initial dynamics cannot be universal, but long-time coarsening in an isolated system is predicted to feature universal self-similar dynamic scaling of the low-$k$ momentum distribution~\cite{PineiroOrioli:2015, Chantesana:2019}: